 This seminar covers the basic concepts of differential treatment, reasonable accommodation, harassment and reprisal and is ideal for human resources and labour personnel, management and anyone involved in providing strategic or organizational direction in the workplace.

 Promoting inclusion in the workplace starts with identifying and removing barriers.
-Learn to identify when your legal obligations under The Human Rights Code are triggered so you can better navigate and respond to requests for accommodation based on disability, family status, religion and gender identity.
+Learn to identify when your legal obligations under The Human Rights Code are triggered so you can better navigate and respond to requests for accommodation based on disability, family status and religion.
 Work through scenarios and discuss what information you can ask for and what you are entitled to know and how to balance operational needs with your responsibilities under human rights law.

 This seminar provides a more in-depth discussion of human rights principles and how they are applied in the workplace and is ideal for anyone who has taken Human Rights -1.0 or who has a firm understanding of the principles in The Human Rights Code.